 Make your way to Plaza Espanya train station in Barcelona.
 The train station is in the same building as the metro station.
 Once at Espanya, look for Line R5 headed towards Manresa.

 You have two options to reach the Monastery after the train ride.
-You would have to select which ticket you buy when you’re at the station:
+You would have to select which ticket to buy when you’re at the station:

 This rack railway service that will take you from the bottom of Montserrat Mountain to arrive at the Montserrat Monastery.

-If you opt for this option, get off one stop after Aeri de Montserrat called Monistrol.
-The Rack Train ride will take 15 minutes to the Monastery and is a more comfortable ride than the cable car offers however you wont have as good views as you would from the cable car.
-You can, though, sit down throughout your journey and is thus suitable for the wheelchair-bound.
+If you opt for this option, get off one stop after Aeri de Montserrat, called Monistrol.
+The Rack Train ride will take 15 minutes to the Monastery and is a more comfortable ride than the cable car offers.
+However you won’t have as good views as you would from the cable car.
+You can, though, sit down throughout your journey and are thus suitable for the wheelchair-bound.